Nillows/Module12/README.md

 7. Launch the App by running 'node index.js' from the root folder in your Terminal.

 ## Usage
 Once the App has launched you will be prompted to perform whatever task you wish.
-Please read the features below for a full lsit of options.
+Please read the features below for a full list of options.

 ## Credits
 Nillows